Scholarships & Financial Aid

 Browse scholarship search sites: Some links are listed here under "Where to Find Scholarships"

-Check "Featured Scholarships" for monthly scholarship packets
+Check "Featured Scholarships" for monthly scholarship packets (or pick one up in the Counseling Center)

-Watch on SHS Scholarships Social Media
+Watch for opportunities on SHS Scholarships Social Media

 Search the Internet, Facebook, Pinterest, etc. for additional opportunities!